HEXRD/hexrdgui-docs/docs/configuration/images.md

                                    -> det4/raw_image_detector_4.tiff
 ```

-If you have images that need to be pre-processed as a part of the HEDM worflow see the [Simple Image Series](#simple-image-series) or the [Image Stack](#image-stack) (more than one file per detector).
+If you have images that need to be pre-processed as a part of the HEDM worflow, see [Simple Image Series](#simple-image-series) or [Image Stack](#image-stack).
 For the LLNL workflow see the [LLNL Import Tool](#llnl-import-tool).

 ## Simple Image Series

-The Simple Image Series dialog is designed to support pre-processing steps like image aggregation, transforms, dark subtraction, toggling frame order and setting omega ranges.
+The Simple Image Series dialog is designed to support pre-processing steps like image aggregation, transforms, dark background subtraction, toggling frame order, and setting omega ranges.
 To get started, open the dialog from the import menu: `File->Import->Simple Image Series`.

 ![Open Simple Image Series Dialog](img/open_sis.png)

-Once the import tool has opened you have the option to dock it in the GUI or allow it to remain as a standalone dialog.
+Once the import tool has opened you have the option to dock it in the main window or allow it to remain as a standalone dialog.

 ![Dock Simple Image Series](img/dockable_SIS.gif)

 Use the `Select Image Files` to select the image(s) you need to load.
 See the [file pattern matching](#file-pattern-matching) section for more information on how images can be selected.
-The order of the frames for multi-frame images can be reversed by toggling the `Reverse Frame Order` option at any point before selecting `Read Files` or `Okay`.
+The order of the frames for multi-frame images can be reversed by toggling the `Reverse Frame Order` option at any point before selecting `Read Files` or `OK`.

 Multi-frame images can be aggregated into a single image by either using the maximum, median or average over all of the frames.
-This option will be disabled for single-frame images.
-For longer running aggregation functions a progress bar will be displayed as the calculations are performed.
+This option is disabled for single-frame images.
+For longer running aggregation functions, a progress bar will be displayed as the calculations are performed.

+*Note: the unaggregated images are still kept internally and used where needed, such as in the HEDM workflow.*

 ![Aggregate Image Series](img/aggregate.gif)